zibaee-2021/MSc_2024_project/README.md

 #### PROTEIN LANGUAGE MODEL EMBEDDER

 `src/pLM/plm_embedder.py`

+(This script is currently set up to first empty the `emb` directory, to remove all embeddings generated in a previous run, on line 100.
+It will then generate all embeddings from scratch.
+If you don't want this to happen, then you must comment this lines out manually).

 The choice of which `PDBid_chains` to build protein language model (PLM) embeddings for is implicitly indicated by the tokeniser.
 `tokeniser.py` (which must be run *before* the `plm_embedder.py`) writes tokenised data to `.ssv` files in `src/diffusion/diff_data/tokenised`.